csc-training/slidefactory/README.md

 image and the files needed by the tool to generate slides in CSC style.

-If you are looking for an example of how to write slides using slidefactory, please have a look at the empty
+If you are looking for an example of how to write slides using slidefactory, please have a look at the
 [slidefactory template](https://github.com/csc-training/slidefactory-template)
 that can be used as a basis for new courses.
 Besides some convenience tooling, it also contains a syntax guide and an example slide set.